-The location of the site initialization file is taken from the value of the R\PROFILE environment variable.
+The location of the site initialization file is taken from the value of the R_PROFILE environment variable.
 If that variable is unset, the file 'Rprofile.site' in the R home subdirectory 'etc' is used.
 This file should contain the commands that you want to execute every time R is started under your system.
-A second, personal, profile file named '.Rprofile' and be placed in any directory.
+A second, personal, profile file named '.Rprofile'3 can be placed in any directory.
 If R is invoked in that directory then that file will be sourced.
 This file gives individual users control over their workspace and allows for different startup procedures in different working directories.
 If no '.Rprofile' file is found in the startup directory, then R looks for a '.Rprofile' file in the user's home directory and uses that (if it exists).
+If the environment variable R_PROFILE_USER is set, the file it points to is used instead of the '.Rprofile' files.